Financial resilience in later life

-Almost 1 in 5 people in the UK are of retirement age (65+), and we can expect the average person to spend a quarter of their lifetime retired.
+Nearly 1 in 5 people in the UK are retirement age (65+) and we can expect the average person to spend a quarter of their lifetime retired.
 We know that when it comes to finances, the main focus for retired people is on managing existing resources rather than accumulating them.
 They are doing this in an increasingly complex financial world, whilst being more likely to experience changes associated with health, capacity, and bereavement.

 Financial resilience during retirement: who is well placed to cope with life events?